Cyclamen Persicum (Florist's Cyclamen)

 Keep barely moist and all being well new sprouts (if they haven't already) should start to poke out from the tuber.
 Water more heavily when the plant is growing more vigorously but not before, otherwise you'll encourage rotting.

 This is probably a temperature issue.
-A Cyclamen will flower and grow during the colder months of the year, they detest heat which is why your never find one growing properly in summer.
+A Cyclamen will flower and grow during the colder months of the year, they detest heat which is why you'll never find one growing properly in summer.
 To keep one successfully indoors you need to mimic the temperature outside and this means choosing a cool location.
 Perhaps an unheated room or a cool but bright hallway.

-Yellowing leaves is fine in Spring, but if this is happening earlier then chances are its either been kept somewhere too hot or you've over watered and the tuber / corm has started to rot.
+Yellowing leaves is fine in Spring, but if this is happening earlier then chances are it's either been kept somewhere too hot or you've over watered and the tuber / corm has started to rot.

 Caused by the soil being too wet for too long, or exposure to very low temperatures.
 If the rotting is only on a small section, cut it out.
 If the rot is more extensive throw the plant into the compost bin as it can't be saved.

-Spindly growth
+Spindly growth.

 Deformed leaves and flowers, uneven growth.